MicrosoftDocs/learn/learn-pr/azure/deploy-aspnet-apps-azure-app-service-pipelines/includes/6-ex-provision-azure-resources.md

 To conclude this exercise, let's examine the outcome of the execution of the Azure Pipeline.

 1. Within the browser window, switch to the web browser tab displaying the Azure portal.
-1. In the Azure portal, use the **Search resources, services, and docs** textbox in the toolbar, to search for and navigate to the **aspdevops-rg** resource group blade.
+1. In the Azure portal, use the **Search resources, services, and docs** textbox in the toolbar to search for and navigate to the **aspdevops-rg** resource group blade.
 1. On the **aspdevops-rg** resource group blade, review the list of its resources and verify that it contains a SQL server, SQL database, App Service plan, and App Service.

 :::image type="content" source="../media/6-azure-resources.png" alt-text="The Azure portal displaying the list of Azure resources deployed by the pipeline.":::

 ## Results

-In this exercise you configured and ran an Azure DevOps pipeline to provision Azure web and database resources, including:
+In this exercise, you configured and ran an Azure DevOps pipeline to provision Azure web and database resources, including:

-- An Azure logical SQL server.
+- An Azure logical SQL server
-- An Azure SQL database.
+- An Azure SQL database
-- An Azure App Service plan.
+- An Azure App Service plan
-- An Azure App Service web app.
+- An Azure App Service web app

 ## Keep your web browser windows open if continuing the module exercises